cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -alertmanager.receivers-firewall-block-private-addresses
 [alertmanager_receivers_firewall_block_private_addresses: <boolean> | default = false]

+alertmanager_notification_limits:
-# Per-user rate limit for sending email notifications from Alertmanager in
+  # Per-user rate limit for sending notifications from Alertmanager in
-# emails/sec.
+  # notifications/sec.
 0 = rate limit disabled.
-Negative value = no emails are allowed.
+Negative value = no
+  # notifications are allowed.
-# CLI flag: -alertmanager.email-notification-rate-limit
+  # CLI flag: -alertmanager.notification-limits.rate-limit
-[alertmanager_email_notification_rate_limit: <float> | default = 0]
+  [rate_limit: <float> | default = 0]

-# Per-user burst size for email notifications.
-If set to 0, no email
+  # Per-user burst size for notifications.
+If set to 0, no notifications will be
-# notifications will be sent, unless rate-limit is disabled, in which case all
+  # sent, unless rate-limit is disabled, in which case all notifications are
-# email notifications are allowed.
+  # allowed.
-# CLI flag: -alertmanager.email-notification-burst-size
+  # CLI flag: -alertmanager.notification-limits.burst-size
-[alertmanager_email_notification_burst_size: <int> | default = 1]
+  [burst_size: <int> | default = 1]

+# Per-integration notification limits.
+Value is a map, where each key is
+# integration name and value is an object with rate_limit and burst_size fields.
+# On command line, this map is given in JSON format.
+Rate limit and burst size
+# have the same meaning as -alertmanager.notification-limits.rate-limit and
+# -alertmanager.notification-limits.burst-size, but only apply for specific
+# integration.
+Allowed integration names: webhook, email, pagerduty, opsgenie,
+# wechat, slack, victorops, pushover
+# CLI flag: -alertmanager.notification-limits.per-integration
+[alertmanager_notification_limits_per_integration: <limits_map> | default = {}]
 ```

 ### `redis_config`